bohdaq/rws-gentoo-ebuild/README.md

 ### To install rws as Gentoo ebuild:

+- Download rust-web-server-VERSION.ebuild

+- You may need to run commands below as an administrator

-Add 'rws' to the [/etc/portage/categories](https://wiki.gentoo.org/wiki//etc/portage/categories)
+- Add 'rws' to the [/etc/portage/categories](https://wiki.gentoo.org/wiki//etc/portage/categories)

 > ebuild rust-web-server-VERSION.ebuild manifest clean unpack
 >